Definition of A Credit Hour

 Deans’ Guide to Duties and Dates Requirements, Section 8.5, Minimum Length of Courses:

-- The Texas Higher Education Coordinating Board specifies the following policy with regard to course length.
+- The Texas Higher Education Coordinating Board specifies the following policy regarding course length.
 All UHV courses must comply with this policy.
 Deans are responsible for ensuring compliance during the scheduling process.

-- (2) Students may not carry more courses at a time in a shortened format than will give them total credit of one semester credit hour per week of instruction
+- Students may not carry more courses at a time in a shortened format than will give them total credit of one semester credit hour per week of instruction.

-- (4) All requirements for three-credit-hour course shall apply proportionately to courses for one, two, four, or other credit hour values.
+- All requirements for a three-credit-hour course shall apply proportionately to courses for one, two, four, or other credit hour values.

 International Students Semester Credit Hours